24900341/GAME...DEVELOPMENT/README.md

 # EX 8 : THREE DIMENSIONAL IMAGE PROJECTIONS

+NAME : MOHAMED NIZAMUDDIN A

+REG NO ; 212224040194

 ## AIM :

 To implement the projections in three dimensional image using a C coding.

 ## ALGORITHM :